Middleware

 similar to expressjs middlewares they are just functions that are executed at each request.

-the major point is you need to call await next(), otherwise you can break the promise chain and cause unpredictable behaviors.
+the major point is you need to call await next() instead of next(), otherwise you can break the promise chain and cause unpredictable behaviors.

 export async function requirePermissionsMiddleware(